Polyfolds: A First and Second Look: The essence of polyfolds

-Note that this is a drastically weaker notion than that of a Banach manifold chart.
-The strength of the M-polyfold notion is in the requirement for transition maps, which involves the ambient space of the retraction, not just its image.
-For example, the compatibility requirement for two charts as above arising from different local slices $\cB_H,\cB_{H'}$ of $\cB/\rm Aut$ is that the induced map $\iota_{\rho'} \circ (\oplus|_{\im\rho'})^{-1}\circ \oplus|_{\im\rho} \circ\rho$ shown in the following diagram is scale smooth between open subsets of the ambient scale manifolds.
+Note that this is a drastically weaker notion of chart than that of a Banach manifold chart.
+The strength of the M-polyfold notion is in the requirements of transition maps, which involve the ambient space of the retraction and not just its image.
+For example, the compatibility requirement for two charts, as above, which arise from different local slices (i.e. $\cB_H$ and $\cB_{H'}$ of $\cB/\rm Aut$) is that the induced map $\iota_{\rho'} \circ (\oplus|_{\im\rho'})^{-1}\circ \oplus|_{\im\rho} \circ\rho$ (shown in the following diagram) is scale smooth between open subsets of the ambient scale manifolds.

 This provides the notion of an M-polyfold atlas for a topological space such as $\Ti\cB$.
-Given the notions of scale smoothness and M-polyfolds, HWZ then follow a relatively straightfoward path to defining compatible notions of bundles and Fredholm operators and establishing the following M-polyfold regularization theorem, which is a direct generalization of the finite dimensional regularization Theorem~\ref{thm:model}.
+Given the notions of scale smoothness and M-polyfolds, HWZ then follow a relatively straightfoward path to defining compatible notions of bundles and Fredholm sections, and they then establish the following M-polyfold regularization theorem, which is a direct generalization of the finite dimensional regularization Theorem~\ref{thm:model}.